Whether you fancy yourself as a master cook, or a beginner, the idea of coming home and cooking yourself a thick, juicy steak is still as exciting.

 Cooking a steak at home may cause you to ask yourself, should I cook my steak in butter or oil?
 Many would agree that oil is the best option.

-Butter can burn quickly and easily at lower temperatures compared to oil which means you either have burnt butter or not enough heat to cook your steak properly.
-You usually need a searing hot pan, which simply too much for butter to handle.
+Butter can burn quickly and easily at lower temperatures compared to oil.
+This means that you either have burnt butter, or not enough heat to cook your steak properly.

 The burnt butter will affect the taste of your steak.
 It will turn the meat bitter.
-Even if you are cooking something different, like a steak stir fry, you still need a somewhat hot pan to get the meat going.
+Even if you’re cooking something different, like a steak stir-fry, you still need a somewhat hot pan to get the meat going.

-When cooking steak you may not have realised the type of oil you cook it in can affect how the steak cooks and tastes.
+When cooking steak, you may not have realized the type of oil you cook it in can affect how the steak cooks and tastes.
+It’s something that gets overlooked a lot, after all.

-Other characteristics to look for in an oil are those with a neutral flavor and ones light in color.
+Other characteristics to look for in an oil are those with a neutral flavor.
+Not only that, but they should be light in color.

-Avocado oil is refined oil, which simply means that it has been extracted using heat and then purified.
+Avocado oil can be refined or unrefined.
+The refined oil, which simply means that it has been extracted using heat and then purified, has a more mild flavor compared to unrefined.
+As such, it’s better suited for cooking steaks as it won’t impact the flavor.

 If you’ve never heard of canola oil before, it’s a vegetable-based oil made from crushed canola seeds from the rapeseed plant.